quicwg/multipath/draft-ietf-quic-multipath.md

 the standard algorithm reflect both the characteristics of the path and the scheduling algorithm of PATH_ACK frames.
 The estimates will converge faster if the scheduling strategy of PATH_ACK frames is stable.
-Implementations can choose different strategies such as sending PATH_ACK frames e.g. either simply on the path where the acknowledged packets was received, or alternatively the shortest path, which results in shorter control loops and potentially better performance.
+Implementations can choose different strategies such as, for instance, sending PATH_ACK frames either simply on the path where the acknowledged packets was received, or alternatively the shortest path, which results in shorter control loops and potentially better performance.

-Since packets that only carry PATH_ACK frames are not congestion controlled (see {{Section 7 of QUIC-RECOVERY}}), senders should carefully consider the load induced by these packets, especially if the capacity is unknown on that path e.g when that path is not used for sending data frames.
+Since packets that only carry PATH_ACK frames are not congestion controlled (see {{Section 7 of QUIC-RECOVERY}}), senders should carefully consider the load induced by these packets, especially if the capacity is unknown on that path, e.g., when that path is not used for sending data frames.

 ## Retransmissions